opensearch-project/project-website/_posts/2025-11-25-Introducing-Resource-Sharing.md

 }
 ```

-* `plugins.security.experimental.resource_sharing.enabled`: Enables or disables resource sharing globally.
-* `plugins.security.experimental.resource_sharing.protected_types`: Marks the resource types that should use resource-level authorization when the feature is enabled.
+`plugins.security.experimental.resource_sharing.enabled` enables or disables resource sharing globally. `plugins.security.experimental.resource_sharing.protected_types` marks the resource types that should use resource-level authorization when the feature is enabled.

 By default, resource sharing is **disabled** so that administrators can opt in intentionally.